E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/GROMACS_interface/README.rst

 Source Code
 ___________

-The source code of the algorithm is avaliable from the `E-CAM Gitlab repository`__.
+The source code of the algorithm is available from the `E-CAM Gitlab repository`__.
 It is included in the file gromacs_interfaces.py, it is exectuted as follows:

 ::